Accommodation: Asoke Residence Sukhumvit by UHG

 Location: 235/20-25 Soi Sukhumvit 21, Khlong Toei Nuea, Watthana, Bangkok

 Research and Booking

-When Max and I were arriving from Melbourne, Australia to Bangkok… we were arriving later at night via a Thai airways flight.
+When Paul and I were arriving from Melbourne, Australia to Bangkok… we were arriving later at night via a Thai airways flight.
 And, mind you… this was a surprising flight for us as we hadn’t flown Thai Airways for a long time.

 See our review of our Thai Airways economy class flight HERE.

 So, we were looking for a one night stay, preferably in the Asoke area of Bangkok.
 Thus, this was helpful in narrowing down the hotels in Bangkok.

 Plus, we had a night to redeem via the Hotels.com™ Rewards program.
 So, meaning our room rate would be cheaper.